 what must be done – by you and others as applicable - to reach you goal or

 without doing what is in the plan.
-Don’t give up easily and adapt your plan as and when necessary; getting
+Don’t give up easily but adapt your plan as and when necessary.
+Getting

 success requires work, if it would be easy everybody would have it.
-But it helps when you know the basics of
+But it helps if you know the basics, in

-business environment, you normally cannot do things on your own and you need to have the consent, support and
+business environment, you normally cannot do things on your own and you need the consent, support and

 life, you may be setting the objective – where to go - as the starting point of your plan but you may need to